mmari0c/Merch-Model-Call/README.md

 ## Overview
 Every semester, Merch Inc. hosts a fashion show where designers select models.
+for their collection.
 Currently, the process is slowed down by:

 - Manual sign-ups on a limited number of laptops
 - Models forgetting their assigned numbers